iamsherl0cked/-w-e-l-c-o-m-e-/README.md

 # welcome to my account!
-⊱ luci/mari • infj • sharing NG 🚫 夢女子 • artist/writer • canon x oc enjoyer • multifandom • rareshipper • proship dni
+⊱ luci/mari • infj • sharing NG 🚫 夢女子 • artist/writer • canon x oc enjoyer • multifandom • rareshipper • c + h is always OK ✨
 ![](https://github.com/iamsherl0cked/-w-e-l-c-o-m-e-/blob/main/3edcfb530cbc86a45aa360d625b33c49.gif)
 <p align="center"> ◇:*:◆:*:◇:*:◆
 <p align="center"> "Hi, everypony!!
 I'm Mari and it seems like you have stopped by and checked my github account if you saw me on Ponytown roaming around or just chilling so I shall be introducing myself.